 Since Harvard Law receives all your transcripts, you can assume that admissions committee members will evaluate your entire undergraduate performance.
 If you have gaps in your undergraduate education, you should include addenda in your application.

-You must complete an LSAC application, register for the CAS, submit test scores, transcripts, letters of recommendation, a personal statement, and a resume.
+You must complete an LSAC application, register for the CAS, and submit test scores, transcripts, letters of recommendation, a personal statement, and a resume.

 If you've taken the LSAT, your scores from the test must be reported.
 If you haven't taken the LSAT, you can submit GRE scores or both.
 Harvard Law doesn't have a preference for either test.